Anomalous Purcell decay of strongly driven inhomogeneous emitters coupled to a cavity: Theory and discussion

 To quantify the separation between the two Lorentzian functions, we fit the decay rate to $a [ L(\Delta_\mathrm{c},\Delta_+,h_+) + L(\Delta_\mathrm{c},\Delta_-, h_-)] + b$.
 Free parameters are the overall amplitude $a$, the offset $b$, the detunings $\Delta_\pm$ of the two peaks, and the corresponding width parameters $h_\pm$.
-These fits are shown by the solid lines in Figure~\ref{fig:3}(b).
-The ratio between the maximum decay rate $\Gamma$ at a given input flux $\phi$, $\max_{\Delta_\mathrm{c}} (\Gamma\vert_\phi)$, and its corresponding value at the smallest input flux $\phi_\mathrm{min}$, $\max_{\Delta_\mathrm{c}} (\Gamma\vert_{\phi_\mathrm{min}})$, are shown in Figure~\ref{fig:4}(b) as a function of the rescaled flux $\phi/\phi_0$.
-We find that the semiclassical model agrees with the experimental data for $\phi/\phi_0 \lesssim 1$.
-Here, $\phi_0$ is the critical flux above which saturation effects start to become relevant.
-It can be extracted from fits of the integrated fluorescence to the PLE curve~\eqref{eq:PLE}, $\phi_0 = 1/p_2$ (see SI).
-Moreover, in the same regime $\phi \ll \phi_0$, the separation of the corresponding maxima $\Delta_\pm$ as a function of $\phi/\phi_0$ in the semiclassical model agrees well with the experimental splitting (see SI).
+These fits are shown by the solid lines in Figure~\ref{fig:3}b.
+In the SI, we compare the experimental results shown in Fig.~\ref{fig:2}d with their simulated equivalents shown in Fig.~\ref{fig:3}b using two figures of merit: The splitting $\Delta_+ - \Delta_-$ extracted from the Lorentzian fits and the ratio between the maximum decay rate $\Gamma$ at a given input flux $\phi$, $\max_{\Delta_\mathrm{c}} (\Gamma\vert_\phi)$, and its corresponding value at the smallest input flux $\phi_\mathrm{min}$, $\max_{\Delta_\mathrm{c}} (\Gamma\vert_{\phi_\mathrm{min}})$.
+In both cases, we find that the semiclassical model agrees with the experimental data for $\phi \ll \phi_0$, where $\phi_0$ is the critical flux above which saturation effects start to become relevant (see SI).
 Larger deviations between the semiclassical and the experimental data emerge when entering the saturation regime $\phi \gg \phi_0$.
 We attribute this effect to the different values of the inhomogeneous broadening $\Delta_\mathrm{inh}$ in the experiment and the simulations: Intuitively, $\Delta_\mathrm{inh}$ determines the spectral extent of the ion ensemble and defines an upper bound on the maximum possible splitting $\Delta_+ - \Delta_-$.
 Due to the smaller value of $\Delta_\mathrm{inh}$, these finite size effects of the ion ensemble will manifest themselves more pronouncedly in the simulations.